call900913/JS-modify-object/README.md

 >true
 ```

-The function is limited to strings without punctuations.
+As of this writing, the function is limited to strings without punctuations.

+The .js files that are inside folders have mocha tests.